jlacar/jlacar.github.io/refactoring/clean-code-is-the-enemy.md

 They need to set aside their egos.
-Nothing impedes learning and improvement more than thinking that there's nothing anyone can teach you about how to get better at doing your work, that maybe the things you've learned and come to depend upon for success are outdates, outmoded, and in dire need of replacement.
+Nothing impedes learning and improvement more than thinking that there's nothing anyone can teach you about how to get better at doing your work, that maybe the things you've learned and come to depend upon for success are outdated, outmoded, and in dire need of replacement.

 ## Our keys to Slightly Less Terrible on the road to Better Code

 So, how did my team and I survive eleven years of maintaining a legacy app that didn't have automated tests, was very poorly written and designed, and still manage to make keep our product viable and our sanity more or less intact?
+(The hair situation was a total loss for me though.
+Ah well, you win some, you lose some.)

-First, you need good people on your team, people who are willing and eager to learn, who can set aside their egos and accept that no matter how many years they've been in this business, they still have room left to grow.
+First, you need good people on your team, people who are willing and eager to learn, who can set aside their egos and accept that no matter how many years they've been in this business, they still have plenty of room left to grow.
+For the most part, I lucked out in this department.
+I had a great team of learners and doers.

 If you need to lose or replace people, have the courage and intestinal fortitude to make the choice.
 It's better to lose someone who isn't a fit than try to make it work against all odds.
 There's no time for that and it's not fair to anyone.